tnx21/Comp-Mddn-Game_Nara/kellssean.md

 [AdvancedMovement.cs](https://github.com/tnx21/Comp-Mddn-Game_Nara/blob/master/Prototype_1/Assets/Scripts/Sean's%20Scripts/AdvancedMovement.cs) | [SOME] :

-For the AdvancedMovement, I have been responsible for adding initial code that would allow for the player to pick up objects, and have those pickups affect player abilities.
+For the AdvancedMovement, I have been responsible for adding initial code that would allow for the player to pick up objects, necessary to work with PickupHandler.cs, and have those pickups affect player abilities.
 I also had a small part in refactoring this code.

 [LeafRandomiser.cs](https://github.com/tnx21/Comp-Mddn-Game_Nara/blob/master/Prototype_1/Assets/Prefabs/Terrain/Trees/LeafRandomiser.cs) | [ALL] :